RossUsesGit/Cheffeur-Food-App/README.md

  ╚═════╝╚═╝  ╚═╝╚══════╝╚═╝     ╚═╝     ╚══════╝ ╚═════╝ ╚═╝  ╚═╝
 ```

 The name comes from combining two words: *“chef,”* someone who cooks food, and *“chauffeur,”* someone who drives a private automobile or limousine.
-Together, **Cheffeur** refers to someone who drives you toward good and healthy food — essentially, a chef chauffeur.
+Together, **Cheffeur** refers to someone who drives you toward good and healthy food — essentially, a chef chauffeur

 Developed by Group 1 of OOPB.
 ```